Styler: learning formatting conventions to repair Checkstyle violations: Evaluation results

-We note that \Styler and \CSIDEA are the most reliable tools in the sense of delivering to an end-user either a repaired source code or, in the worst case scenario, the code with the same error.
-It is not the same case of \Naturalize and \CodeBuff, which have higher rates of delivering source code with new errors or broken.
-They were, however, designed for a different goal, and do not take into account the Checkstyle ruleset of the project like \Styler and \CSIDEA do.
-Yet, they are relevant for our experiment since they are the state-of-the-art of machine learning-based code formatters.
-Our results show the need of specialized, focused-tools to repair Checkstyle errors.
+Considering the numbers presented in \autoref{tab:rq1} other than the proportions of fully-repaired violations, we noticed that \CSIDEA and \Styler are the most reliable tools in the sense of delivering to an end-user either a repaired source code or, in the worst-case scenario, the code with the same violation.
+It is not the same case of \Naturalize and \CodeBuff, which had higher rates of delivering broken source code.
+They were, however, designed for a different goal and do not take into account the Checkstyle ruleset of the project like \Styler and \CSIDEA do.
+Yet, they are relevant for our experiment since they are the state of the art of machine-learning-based code formatters.
+Our results show the need for specialized, focused tools to repair Checkstyle violations.